 Notably, the Trump Administration gets an opportunity to submit a new legal argument to the court.
 This decision was stayed for 90 days.
 During this time, the Trump Administration can submit its updated legal rationale.
 Though, it is unclear as to whether or not the court would accept an alternative legal argument.

 3. Under this Ruling, DACA Could Restart in 90 Days

 In one way, Judge John Bates has gone further than any previous judge who has weighed in on DACA.
 If the Trump Administration cannot submit a valid legal argument within 90 days, then the Administration would be required to restart DACA.
 New applicants would be able to apply for the program.

 4. The Situation Remains Fluid; DACA Could Eventually Be Headed to the Supreme Court

 The DACA issue is far from settled.
 Two other courts have already ruled against the Trump Administration on DACA.
 The Administration has publicly stated its intention to keep challenging DACA in the courts.
 It is possible that DACA will eventually make its way to the Supreme Court.
 Though, the nation’s highest court declined to fast-track the DACA case in February.
 That means it could take awhile for this issue to be fully resolved.
 The easiest and best solution remains the most simple one: Congress needs to pass the Dream Act.

 Contact Our Southern California Immigration Lawyers Today

-At the Law Office of Joshua L. Goldstein, PC, our Los Angeles immigration lawyers are closely watching all of the latest legal developments on DACA.
+At the Goldstein Immigration Lawyers, our immigration lawyer in Los Angeless are closely watching all of the latest legal developments on DACA.
 If you or your family member needs immigration guidance, we are here to help.
 Please contact us today at (213) 262-2000 for a confidential consultation.
 With an office in Los Angeles, we serve clients throughout the region, including in Huntington Park, Southgate, Lynwood, Compton, and Lakewood.